DucksterBoo123/MW3-Cheat-Menu/README.md

 # MW3-Cheat-Menu
-A simple cheat menu I made in C# using ImGui.NET and Swed32 for Modern Warfare 3 (2011).
+A simple cheat menu I made in C# using ImGui.NET and Swed32 for Modern Warfare 3 (2011) in C# using the Imgui.NET and Swed32 library.
 <br />
 <br />
 <br />